 We are tracking all of Microsoft’s big announcements from the first day of their annual conference, Build 2018.
 Here are a few of the many topics Microsoft (MS) touched on today:

-- Smart Drones: Microsoft and Chinese drone manufacturer DJI announced a new partnership that aims to bring more of Microsoft’s machine learning smarts to commercial drones.
+- Smart Drones: MS and Chinese drone manufacturer DJI announced a new partnership that aims to bring more of Microsoft’s machine learning smarts to commercial drones.
 The two companies also plan to offer new commercial drone solutions using Azure IoT Edge and related AI technologies for verticals like agriculture, construction, and public safety.

 - Technology Accessibility: The company announced a commitment of $25 million for a five-year AI for Accessibility Project, making technology more accessible to people with disabilities.
 Seed grants will be given to developers, universities, inventors, and NGOs, in order to create solutions and new opportunities for people with disabilities.

-- Meeting Room: Microsoft is working on a prototype hardware that will make meetings a lot easier, mainly through a 360-degree camera and microphone that can detect anyone in a meeting room, greet them, and transcribe exactly what they say, regardless of language.
+- Meeting Room: MS is working on a prototype hardware that will make meetings a lot easier, mainly through a 360-degree camera and microphone that can detect anyone in a meeting room, greet them, and transcribe exactly what they say, regardless of language.
 The company is also using AI tools to take what is said in a meeting and act upon it, like automatically setting up notifications in Microsoft Teams.

 Subscribe to the Trusted Tech Team Blog

 Get the latest posts delivered right to your inbox